l3str4nge/imgprocalgs/README.md

 Collection of common image processing algorithms.
-This project aims to learn algorithms by coding them from scratch.
+This project aims to learn algorithms by coding them from scratch in Python >= 3.6.
 Small Flask application is used to generate output in website to see algorithm result.

+Travis-CI is used for CI/CD environment.

 Implemented so far:
 * resizing algorithms: